 HOW FASHION FUELS THE UK ECONOMY

-The direct value of the UK fashion industry to the UK economy is estimated at £26bn, up from £21bn in 2009, according to data from Oxford Economics, the consultancy, published by the British Fashion Council.
-This represents an increase of 22 per cent in nominal terms between 2009 and 2014.
-If the indirect support for supply chain industries and the induced spending of employees' wages are added in, the total contribution from the UK fashion industry is £46bn.
+The direct contribution of the UK fashion industry to the UK economy is estimated at £28bn, up from £26bn in 2013, according to data from Oxford Economics, the consultancy, published by the British Fashion Council.

-The UK fashion industry is estimated to support 797,000 jobs (down from 816,000 in 2009 which reflects an increase in productivity in the sector).
+The UK fashion industry is estimated to support 880,000 jobs (up from 797,000 in 2013).
 Fashion is the largest employer of all the UK's creative industries.
 The sector also provides opportunities to minority groups to a greater extent than most other creative industries.

 - Ready to wear sales of womenswear were valued at £27bn in 2015.
 This figure is predicted by Mintel to increase by 23 per cent to £32bn in 2020.